choopsit/servers/README.md

     ./_myhelpers_.py [-h]

 ### \_serverbase\_.py:
-Install Debian server base
+Install a Debian server base

     './_serverbase_.py [-h]' as root or using 'sudo'

 ### dhcp.py:
-Install Debian DHCP server
+Install a DHCP server on Debian

     './dhcp.py [-h]' as root or using 'sudo'

 ### pxe.py:
-Install Debian PXE Boot server
+Install a PXE Boot server on Debian

     './pxe.py [-h]' as root or using 'sudo'